How You Can Participate:

-Most businesses collect a 1% voluntary donation on every sale they conduct or a part of the sale in the case of larger sales (ie. construction project).
+Most businesses collect a 1% voluntary donation on every sale they conduct.
 This is the preferred and easiest method.
 However, the collection method can match your business model.

 Special collection methods can be used, depending on the business.
 Some business owners choose to make personal donations rather than collect from their customers.
 Those who provide professional services (accounting, legal, etc.) can elect to add the 1% or a set amount to customers’ bills, indicating that it is a voluntary donation.